fluxcd/flagger/docs/gitbook/how-it-works.md

 * check primary and canary deployments status
     * halt advancement if a rolling update is underway
     * halt advancement if pods are unhealthy
+* call pre-rollout webhooks are check results
+    * halt advancement if any hook returned a non HTTP 2xx result
+    * increment the failed checks counter
 * increase canary traffic weight percentage from 0% to 5% (step weight)
-* call webhooks and check results
+* call rollout webhooks and check results
 * check canary HTTP request success rate and latency
     * halt advancement if any metric is under the specified threshold
     * increment the failed checks counter
 * check if the number of failed checks reached the threshold
     * route all traffic to primary
     * scale to zero the canary deployment and mark it as failed
+    * call post-rollout webhooks
+    * post the analysis result to Slack
     * wait for the canary deployment to be updated and start over
 * increase canary traffic weight by 5% (step weight) till it reaches 50% (max weight)
+    * halt advancement if any webhook call fails
     * halt advancement while canary request success rate is under the threshold
     * halt advancement while canary request duration P99 is over the threshold
     * halt advancement if the primary or canary deployment becomes unhealthy